 Get help from tutors and fellow students, and leave with an action plan for developing it further, and a well-argued case if you need to persuade others of its merits.

-The Summer School is an intensive one week experience when we hold it face to face, and the online version will also require a high degree of commitment, but spread over several weeks.
+The normal Summer School is an intensive one week experience when we hold it face to face, and the online version also requires a high degree of commitment, but spread over several weeks.
 Learning about design can’t be done just by listening to lectures – we work together in groups on practical projecs, and learning comes through the struggle to find order in complex information, and to create new ways to communicate it to users.
 We are very flexible in our approach and introduce new content in response to questions and issues that emerge during the projects.

 Regular fee: £350 (approx €405/$470)

 Student fee: £175 (approx €200/$235).

 To ensure the course is viable, there are only 4 student places available.
 These fees may change when the next summer school is announced.